A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 What possessed me to write this was standing in the bathroom in Burton Island State Park after cruising for three weeks and realizing that the facility is actually very nice, that everything functions as it should, and that all plumbing, hardware, and electrical fixtures are uniform.
 Why?
 Because it is a government facility.
 It wasn’t built by someone in the marina business.
 The construction was done by a government contractor in accordance with specifications written by an architect.
 Everything was purchased new from a builders’ warehouse, and the work was inspected to determine compliance.

 So that’s why I think serious cruisers often move up to large boats.
 Yacht manufacturers have gotten wise to this and designed into their products a separate shower stall, a 100 gallon water tank, and a large water heater.
 That means the owners of these boats never have to use a community shower in a marina.
-Can you imagine someone getting off a Fleming with a tote bag at the end of the day and walking up that gangplank to community shower room?
+Can you imagine someone getting off a Fleming like this one with a tote bag at the end of the day and walking up that gangplank to community shower room?

 We have friends with a commodious Mainship 34 that is a home afloat, complete with a lounger.
 They are serious cruisers, and over this past winter season alone, they were on their boat for three months, leisurely going to Florida and back.
 She says that she never uses the marina shower.
 He always does.